XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

 ## 5. Verify that your server syncs.

 It takes about 5 to 15 minutes to sync to the network after a restart.
-After your server is synced, the [server_info method][] shows the a `validated_ledger` object based on the network you are connected to.
+After your server is synced, the [server_info method][] shows a `validated_ledger` object based on the network you are connected to.

-To verify that your `rippled` is connected to the right network, compare the results from your server to [a public server][public servers] on the Testnet or Devnet.
+To confirm that your `rippled` is connected to the right network, compare the results from your server to [a public server][public servers] on the Testnet or Devnet.
 The `seq` field of the `validated_ledger` object should be the same on both servers (possibly off by one or two, if it changed as you were checking).

 The following example shows how to check your server's latest validated ledger from the commandline: